camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-elements.md

     <th>Attributes</th>
     <td><code>key</code></td>
     <td>
-      The key of the entry in the map
+      The key of the entry in the map.
+Can be a string or an expression.
     </td>
   </tr>
   <tr>